 The vast majority of the reactions (89 percent) were caused by accidental exposure, attributed primarily to unintentional ingestion, label-reading errors and cross-contamination.
 Approximately half of the allergenic foods were provided by persons other than parents.

 Surprisingly, 11 percent of the reactions followed purposeful exposures to these foods.
 Researchers are exploring possible reasons for these intentional exposures.
 They speculate that it could reflect parents’ at-home tests to determine if children have outgrown the food allergy.

 The researchers identified several areas for improved education, including the need for constant vigilance, accurate label reading, avoidance of non-accidental exposure, prevention of cross-contamination, appropriate epinephrine administration, and education of all caretakers.

+National Jewish Health is the leading respiratory hospital in the nation.
+Founded 125 years ago as a nonprofit hospital, National Jewish Health today is the only facility in the world dedicated exclusively to groundbreaking medical research and treatment of children and adults with respiratory, cardiac, immune and related disorders.
+Patients and families come to National Jewish Health from around the world to receive cutting-edge, comprehensive, coordinated care.
+To learn more, visit the media resources page.
 This research was funded by the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health, under grant numbers U19AI066738 and U01AI066560.
 In addition to National Jewish Health, the research was conducted at the University of Arkansas for Medical Sciences, Johns Hopkins University School of Medicine, Duke University Medical Center and Mount Sinai School of Medicine.